SkygearIO/features/features/285-design-webhooks/design.md

 Each operation will trigger two events: BEFORE and AFTER:
-- BEFORE events would be triggered before the operation is performed; the operation can be failed by web-hook handler.
+- BEFORE events would be triggered before the operation is performed; the operation can be aborted by web-hook handler.
 - AFTER events would be trigger after the operation is performed.

 Both events has the same event payload.
+Web-hook event handlers cannot modify the payload.

 ## Delivery